 TIP: When you first use your whisk, make sure to soak it in warm water for about 5 minutes to soften the tips.
 Don’t store your whisk in the plastic container it came it.
 You need to let it air dry properly so either leave it upright or get a matcha whisk holder.

 TIP: Never get the bamboo scoop wet.
-Wipe it clean using a paper towel or cloth.
+Wipe it clean using a dry paper towel or cloth.

 Good Quality Matcha

 The more expensive matcha is usually Ceremonial grade and that’s the one you want when drinking it straight with just hot water.
+Look to spend $40 – $65.
 The better quality matcha is not very bitter and tastes somewhat sweet.

 The color is the true indicator — it should be vibrant green.
 The duller the green, the lower in grade and quality.

-When using matcha in recipes or drinks with milk, go with cooking or culinary grade since the subtle flavors in the Ceremonial grade will get lost when added to anything other than water.
+When using matcha in recipes or drinks with milk, look to spend $15 – $25.
+You don’t need high quality matcha when it get added to anything other than hot water.